Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 The aim of this real-world scenario is to highlight how to use Azure Machine Learning Workbench to solve a complicated NLP task such as entity extraction from unstructured text.
 Here are the key points:

 1. How to train a neural word embeddings model on a text corpus of about 18 million PubMed abstracts using [Spark Word2Vec implementation](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).
-2. How to build a deep Long Short-Term Memory (LSTM) recurrent neural network model for entity extraction on a GPU-enabled Azure Data Science Virtual Machine (GPU DS VM) on Azure.
+2. How to build a deep Long Short-Term Memory (LSTM) recurrent neural network model for entity extraction on a GPU-enabled Azure Data Science Virtual Machine (GPU DSVM) on Azure.
 2. Demonstrate that domain-specific word embeddings model can outperform generic word embeddings models in the entity recognition task.
 3. Demonstrate how to train and operationalize deep learning models using Azure Machine Learning Workbench.